PoulKrnc/Chat-app/README.md

 # PavliText

-A simple chat app made using flutter and firebase.
+A simple chat app made with Flutter and Firebase.

-I made it for final high school project and aced it with 100%
+I made it for final high school project

 More in documentation -> "DokumentacijaPavelKrnc.pdf"